-The e-learning business is booming and thankfully affiliates are invited to participate in this boom.
+The e-learning business is booming and thankfully affiliates are invited to join the party.

 Today, we’re taking a look at the Udemy affiliate program, which YES – does exist and YES it does offer some fantastic commissions.